rgbussell/ltxv/README.md

 # ltxv
-set up and experiments with video creattion
+set up and experiments with video creation